Train Accident Lawyer: Free Consultation (April 2025)

 The case starts with an insurance claim filed with the train company’s insurer.
 Consider hiring a lawyer to handle this claim because you must prove the train operator was negligent in the operation or maintenance of the train.
 The operator is also liable for any acts of employees under a doctrine called respondeat superior.

-A lawyer can also help if the operator tries to shift liability to you for contributory negligence if you did something careless like running to catch the train or driving around a railroad crossing gate.
+A lawyer can also help if the operator tries to shift liability to you if you did something careless.
+Negligence examples include running to catch the train or driving around a railroad crossing gate.

 For trains operated by a government entity, you face different challenges that may require legal assistance to overcome.
 Under a doctrine called “sovereign immunity,” government entities are immune from lawsuits or claims.
 This doctrine arises from an ancient principle that the king was the law and, thus, was not subject to it.